Telepieza/recambioslim/CHANDELOG.md

- Revision History
+Chandelog

+## 1.0.1
+2023-08-27 Geo_zone template is included in BackEnd and FrontEnd 2023-08-27 Fixed bug in mobile frontEnd
+2023-08-27 Fixed bug in datatable in read all (FrontEnd)
 ## 1.0.0

-Initial release of a stable public API.
+2023-08-14 Initial release of a stable public API.